Efficient Lattice Hamiltonian Encoding for the Shortest Vector Problem: Abstract

 \section{Abstract}

-Leading protocols of post-quantum cryptosystems are based on the mathematical problem of finding short vectors in structured lattices.
-It is assumed that the structure of these lattices does not give an advantage for quantum and classical algorithms attempting to find short vectors.
-In this work we focus on cyclic and nega-cyclic lattices and give a quantum algorithmic framework of how to exploit the symmetries underlying these lattices.
-This framework leads to a significant saving in the quantum resources (\textit{e.g.} qubits count and circuit depth) required for implementing a quantum algorithm attempting to find short vectors.
-We benchmark the proposed framework with the variational quantum eigensolver, and show that it leads to better results while reducing the qubits count and the circuit depth.
-The framework is also applicable to classical algorithms aimed at finding short vectors in structured lattices, and in this regard it could be seen as a quantum-inspired approach.
+The advent of quantum computing necessitates the transition of worldwide cryptosystems to post-quantum cryptography (PQC), which is founded upon the problem of finding short vectors in high-dimensional structured lattices.
+It is assumed that the structure of these lattices cannot be exploited by quantum or classical algorithms attempting to find short vectors.
+In this work, we focus on the structure of the lattices used in PQC protocols — nega-cyclic (and cyclic)lattices — and provide a quantum algorithmic framework that efficiently encodes the structured lattices into Hamiltonians by exploiting their underlying symmetries.
+The efficient encoding substantially reduces the dimension of the corresponding Hilbert space by limiting it to a relevant subspace where short vectors are likely to be found — leading to significant savings in quantum resources (\textit{e.g.} qubit count and circuit depth) required to implement a quantum algorithm for finding short vectors.
+We analytically prove the efficient encoding procedure and benchmark the proposed framework using the variational quantum eigensolver, demonstrating improved results with reduced quantum resources.